blarney-lang/pebbles/README.md

 $ ./sim
 ```

-In another window, you can build and run the test suite:
+While the simulator is running, you can build and run the test suite
+in a separate terminal:

 ```sh
 $ cd apps/TestSuite